jjskuld/photo-migrator/docs/FSD.md

 ---

 ## 2. System Overview
-The app is a desktop application built using Electron, React, and Node.js that uploads media from Apple Photos (macOS) or iCloud Photos folder (Windows) to Google Photos using Google’s Library API.
+The app is a desktop application built using Electron, React, and Node.js that uploads media from Apple Photos (macOS) or iCloud Photos folder (Windows) to Google Photos using Google's Library API.
 It handles large datasets, supports resumable uploads, provides user controls, and operates efficiently with limited disk and network resources.

 ---